Olympus PEN-F vs Sony A6400

 It is notable that the A6400 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The PEN-F does not feature such a mic input.

-Both the PEN-F and the A6400 are recent models that are part of the current product line-up.
-The A6400 replaced the earlier Sony A6300, while the PEN-F does not have a direct predecessor.
+The A6400 is a recent model that features in the current product line-up of Sony.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So how do things add up?
 Is the Olympus PEN-F better than the Sony A6400 or vice versa?
 The listing below highlights the relative strengths of the two models.